hugo66297/Notion_Integration/README.md

 * speed
 * time

-Just copy-paste the following URL in notion and click embedded to have the widget : https://hugo66297.github.io/Notion_Integration/Converter/index.html
+Just copy-paste the following URL in notion and chose embedded to create the widget : https://hugo66297.github.io/Notion_Integration/Converter/index.html